faizulhai24/cowin-vaccine-slot-checker/README.md

 FILE_NAME                             | Optional.
 File to which to write the open slots to.
 Default: "vaccine.txt" ALARM                                 | Optional.
 This will ring an alarm when free slots are found.
 Default: True NUM_WEEKS                             | No of weeks starting today to check the slots in.
 Default: 5 MIN_AGE                               | Minimum age limit.
-Default: 18.
-Can be changed to 45 for senior people.
+Array can used to check for 18-44 or 45+ age groups.
+Default : Both
+OPEN_PAGE                             | Optional.
+This will open the self registration page when free slots are found.
+Default: True

 ## Steps to run:
 1. Clone the repository